Common Career Mistakes and How to Avoid Them

 How Do You Stay Competitive?

-- Look for Mentoring: Find someone to mentor you who can offer assistance, suggestions, collaborations, or point out areas to improve.
+- Seek Mentoring: Find someone to mentor you who can offer direction, assistance, collaborations, connections or identify areas of improvement.

-- Continuous Education: Consider taking additional courses, certifications or degree programs that are relevant to the field.
+- The Future of Education: Learn further courses, certifications or degree programs that are relevant to your field of work.

 Negativity